-There is a number that should end every argument about the Black wealth gap before it starts.
-The number is nine to one.
-That is the ratio of median net worth between married and single households in America (Federal Reserve, Survey of Consumer Finances, 2022).
+Before any debate over the Black wealth gap gets off the ground, one figure stops it cold: nine to one.
+That ratio reflects median net worth between married and single households in America (Federal Reserve, Survey of Consumer Finances, 2022).

-Married couples hold a median net worth of about $255,000.
-Single households hold about $27,000.
-This is not a gap.
-It is a canyon — structural, measurable, and mathematically unambiguous.
-It runs beneath every conversation about race and economics in America that refuses to acknowledge it.
+Married couples hold a median net worth of about $255,000 while single households hold about $27,000.
+The disparity is not a gap but a canyon—structural, measurable, mathematically unambiguous—that runs beneath every conversation about race and economics in America that refuses to acknowledge it.

-You cannot close a wealth gap while ignoring the single largest predictor of wealth accumulation.
-Yet for decades, that is precisely what the Black community has been encouraged to do.
+Closing a wealth gap is impossible while ignoring the single largest predictor of wealth accumulation.
+The Black community has received encouragement to do precisely that for decades.

-I did not write that number.
-The Federal Reserve did.
-Every three years, the Fed conducts the Survey of Consumer Finances — the most comprehensive dataset on American household wealth in existence.
-It is not partisan.
-It is not ideological.
-It is a government statistical instrument with a methodology refined over four decades.
-It tells a story that should be impossible to ignore.
-The single most powerful wealth-building institution available to human beings is marriage.
+That number came from the Federal Reserve, not from me.
+Every three years the Fed conducts the Survey of Consumer Finances — the most comprehensive dataset on American household wealth in existence.
+No partisan or ideological agenda drives the effort.
+A government statistical instrument with a methodology refined over four decades, it tells a story that should be impossible to ignore: the single most powerful wealth-building institution available to human beings is marriage.

-Not education alone.
-Not income alone.
-Not entrepreneurship alone.
-Marriage — the legal, economic, social, and emotional union of two adults pooling resources, sharing costs, dividing labor, and building equity together over time.
+Education by itself falls short.
+Income alone proves no better, and entrepreneurship offers no complete solution.
+What matters is marriage—the legal, economic, social, and emotional union of two adults pooling resources, sharing costs, dividing labor, and building equity together over time.

 Median Net Worth — Married vs. Single Households